News

 Sometimes you will not want to use a lead offset anymore.
 To straighten out your aim again, you must "dump" (reset) the lead.
 This is accomplished by releasing the aim control (right mouse button), much like the gunner's controls in a real tank.
 This and other FCS features can be found in the quick menu (Q) as well, in case you forget their key shortcuts.
 (Note: if you use inverted aim control, you must tap the button to dump lead, rather than releasing it.)

 Occasionally, an FCS will have the ability to automatically adjust your range as you drive toward or away from your current aim point.
 This adjustment is called "delta-D", where "delta" means "change" and "D" means "distance".
 In GHPC, delta-D is usually automatically applied after a lase.
 An example of a vehicle with this feature is the T-72M1.
-You can cancel delta-D via the shortcut Ctrl+E, which is also a backup method for dumping lead.
+You can cancel delta-D via the shortcut Ctrl+E.

 Ammo selection